survivejs/webpack-book/manuscript/developing/02_development_server.md

 TODO: https://webpack.js.org/configuration/dev-server/#devserverwritetodisk-
 TODO: https://github.com/niieani/node-webpackify

 When developing a frontend without any special tooling, you often end up having to refresh the browser to see changes.
 Given having to manually refresh gets annoying fast, there's tooling to remedy the problem.

 The first tools in the market were [LiveReload](http://livereload.com/) and [Browsersync](http://www.browsersync.io/).
 The point of either is to allow refreshing the browser automatically as you develop.
 They also pick up CSS changes and apply the new style without a hard refresh that loses the state of the browser.

 It's possible to setup Browsersync to work with webpack through [browser-sync-webpack-plugin](https://www.npmjs.com/package/browser-sync-webpack-plugin), but webpack has more tricks in store in form of a `watch` mode, and a development server.

-## Webpack `watch` Mode
+## Webpack `watch` mode

 Webpack implements a `watch` mode that operates against the project files bundled by webpack.
 You can activate it by passing the `--watch` to webpack.
 Example: `npm run build -- --watch`.
 After this, any change made to a file captured by a webpack will trigger a rebuild.

-Although this solves the problem of recompiling your source on change, it does nothing on the frontend side.
+Although this solves the problem of recompiling your source on change, it does nothing on the frontend side and browser updates.
 That's where further solutions are required.

 ## _webpack-plugin-serve_